sn0wfree/personal_stringpic_demo/README.md

 if you are intersted in this project, first two folders which are **downloadurl** and **kickstarterforcollectingdata** should be focus on.

 ### **downloadurl**
-- this folder is for search all possible project urls. what it include may involve 2 parts of information.
+- this folder is for search all possible project urls. what it included may involve 2 parts of information.
   - 1st part:
      - generating all category-based urls for hunman-read urls from [kickstarter corwdfunding platform!](www.kickstarter.com)
   - 2nd part:
-     - throught requesting each category-based url, the bot can crawl and download the links which appear at the category page (16 projects each page). after that, you can access all estblished or live projects (included canceled, failed,live,successful and suspended projects).
+     - throught requesting each category-based url, the bot can crawl and download the links which appear at the category page (16 projects each page). after that, you can access almost estblished or live projects (included canceled, failed,live,successful and suspended projects).

 ### **kickstarterforcollectingdata**
 - this folder include main spider program